“Time heals all wounds.” “Time is money.” “Time flies.”

 But, a big number…of what?

-Here’s where it get’s amazing (or borderline insane, depending on your point of view).
+Here’s where it gets amazing (or borderline insane, depending on your point of view).

 When you make that curious calculation, the resulting date proves to be Saturday, May 2, 2020 6:58:00.054 AM UTC-05:00 DST.
 That’s the genuine date and time the forged message was sent.
 It’s not magic; it’s just math.

 Why January 1, 1601?
 Because that’s the “Epoch Date” for Microsoft Windows.
-An Epoch Date is the date from which a computer measures system time.
+Again, an Epoch Date is the date from which a computer measures system time.
 Unix and POSIX measure time in seconds from January 1, 1970.
 Apple used one second intervals since January 1, 1904, and MS-DOS used seconds since January 1, 1980.
 Windows went with 1/1/1601 because, when the Windows operating system was being designed, we were in the first 400-year cycle of the Gregorian calendar (implemented in 1582 to replace the Julian calendar).
 Rounding up to the start of the first full century of the 400-year cycle made the math cleaner.

 Timestamps are everywhere in e-mail, hiding in plain sight.
 You’ll find them in boundaries, message IDs, DKIM stamps and SMTP IDs.
 Each server handoff adds its own timestamp.
 It’s the rare e-mail forger who will find every embedded timestamp and correctly modify them all to conceal the forgery.